Death of Eishia Hudson

-Eishia Loretta Hudson (June 2, 2003 – April 8, 2020) was an Indigenous Canadian teenage girl who was shot by the Winnipeg Police Service following a robbery, car chase and collision.
-She later died due to the wound.
+Eishia Loretta Hudson (June 2, 2003 – April 8, 2020) was a teenage Indigenous person who was shot by the Winnipeg Police Service following a robbery, car chase and collision.
+She later succumbed to her wounds.
 After her death, there was public outrage and rallies against police brutality towards indigenous peoples.

 Biography

 Eishia Loletta Hudson was born in Winnipeg, Manitoba on June 2, 2003, to parents Christie Zebrasky and William Hudson.
 She was raised by her paternal grandmother in Berens River, Manitoba, until moving to Winnipeg at the age of eight to live with her mother.